AviatrixSystems/terraform-modules/aviatrix-controller-iam-roles/README.md

 - **external-controller-account-id** <Optional>

-  The AWS account ID where the Aviatrix Controller was launched.
-This is only required if you are creating roles for secondary account different from the account where controller was launched.
-DO NOT use this parameter if creating role in account where controller was launched.
+  The AWS account ID where the Aviatrix Controller was/will be launched.
+This is only required if you are creating roles for the secondary account different from the account where controller was/will be launched.
+DO NOT use this parameter if this Terraform module is applied on the AWS account of your controller.

 ### Outputs